 Supportive services are services that are necessary to enable an individual to successfully participate in activities authorized under the Workforce Innovation Opportunity Act (WIOA).
 The WIOA Final Rules discuss supportive services at 20 CFR 680.900-970 and 681.570.
-All supportive services should relate to an individual's workforce barrier and/or strength and be documented in the case notes in Illinois workNet as well as reflected in the Individual Services, Training, and Employment Plan (ISTEP).
+All supportive services should relate to an individual's workforce barrier and/or strength and be documented in the case notes in Illinois workNet as well as reflected in the Illinois workNet Career Plan.
 Services may include, but are not limited, to the following:

 - Linkages to community services;

 - Assistance with transportation;

-- Assistance with child care and dependent care;
+- Assistance with childcare and dependent care;

 - Assistance with housing;

 - Needs-related payments;

 - Assistance with educational testing;

 - Reasonable accommodations for individuals with disabilities;

 - Legal aid services;

 - Referrals to health care;

-- Assistance with uniforms or other appropriate work attire and work-related tools, including such
+- Assistance with uniforms or other appropriate work attire and work-related tools, including such items as eyeglasses, protective eye gear and other essential safety equipment;

-items as eyeglasses, protective eye gear and other essential safety equipment;
+- Assistance with books, fees, school supplies, and other necessary items for students enrolled in postsecondary education classes; and

-- Assistance with books, fees, school supplies, and other necessary items for students enrolled in postsecondary education classes; and - Payments and fees for employment and training related applications, tests, and certifications.
+- Payments and fees for employment and training related applications, tests, and certifications.

-Local workforce development boards (WDBs) may establish limits on the provision of supportive services or provide Illinois workNet, American Job Centers (AJCs) with the authority to establish such limits, including a maximum funding limit and a maximum length of time that supportive services are available to participants.
+Local Workforce Innovation Boards (LWIBs) may establish limits on the provision of supportive services or provide Illinois workNet, American Job Centers (AJCs) with the authority to establish such limits, including a maximum funding limit and a maximum length of time that supportive services are available to participants.
 Procedures may also be established to allow AJCs to grant exceptions to those limits.
 Work with your local workforce area partner to determine roles and responsibilities for needed supportive services.